-Name Change Law & Legal Definition
+Name Change Law and Legal Definition

 The need for a legal name change may result from marriage, divorce, adoption or simply a desire to have another name.